Major in Spanish Education (K-12)

-Twenty-six semester hours of upper-division courses beyond SP 204.
+Twenty-seven semester hours of upper-division courses beyond SP 204.

 II.
 Other Program Requirements

-1. LL 220 Introduction to Linguistics
+- LL 220 Introduction to Linguistics

-a.
-One academic year and only take 15 upper-division credits in residence at Carroll, or
+- One academic year and only take 15 upper-division credits in residence at Carroll, or

-b.
-One summer or semester (minimum of 4-6 weeks) and take 18 upper-division credits in residence at Carroll.
+- One summer or semester (minimum of 4-6 weeks) and take 18 upper-division credits in residence at Carroll.

-3. The remaining 14 upper-division credits from option (a) or the remaining 11 upper-division credits from option (b) will be taken at the selected institution abroad, with prior approval of the department.
+- The remaining 12 upper-division credits from option (a) or the remaining 9 upper-division credits from option (b) will be taken at the selected institution abroad, with prior approval of the department.

-5. Students are responsible for sending an original copy of their foreign transcripts, as well as providing an official translation of them, directly to the Registrar's Office.
+- Students are responsible for sending an original copy of their foreign transcripts, as well as providing an official translation of them, directly to the Registrar's Office.

-6. Appropriate transfer credit from accredited U.S. Institutions will be considered.
+- Appropriate transfer credit from accredited U.S. Institutions will be considered.

 III.
 Professional Education Requirements

-V. Acceptance into the Teacher Education Program and Student Teaching
+IV.
+Acceptance into the Teacher Education Program and Student Teaching

 Teacher Education Program: Students pursuing academic programs that lead to teacher licensure must seek admission to the teacher education program by the end of their sophomore year.

-Student Teaching Program: In the spring semester of the junior year, all preservice teachers must seek admission to the student teaching program.
-See Carroll Course Catalog for page numbers for Teacher Education and Student Teaching programs.
+Student Teaching: In the spring semester of the junior year, all preservice teachers must seek admission to student teaching.

 1. All Spanish (K-12) students must meet the following requirements: 1) earn a grade of "C" or better in all Professional Education Requirements, Major Program Requirements, and Other Program Requirements; 2) earn a minimum 2.5 cumulative grade point average, and 3) earn a minimum 2.65 grade point average in Major Program Requirements, Other Program Requirements, and Professional Education Requirements.